Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Analysis of Gaussian Sum-Rules for and Gluonic Currents

+For the non-diagonal NGSR, the double narrow resonance model results in excellent agreement with the QCD expression as illustrated in Figure \ref{nondiag_fit_fig}; as in the diagonal case (see Fig.~\ref{twores_fig}) there is no indication of discrepancies that would require a more elaborate phenomenological model ({\it e.g.,} additional states, resonance widths).
+As a further diagnostic, Fig.~\ref{sig_fig} illustrates that the optimized value $s_0=2.75\,{\rm GeV^2}$ leads to excellent agreement between the $\tau$ dependence of the QCD expression $\sigma^2$ and its expected dependence \eqref{sig_rel} from the two resonance model: a straight line with slope $2$ and a positive intercept.

+Because the non-diagonal sum-rule is dominated by the chiral-violating contributions, the Table~\ref{doubres_tab} predictions of the resonance parameters only depend on the quark mass, mixed condensate, instanton size, and instanton density.
+The quantity $r_1^{(gq)}$ is most dependent on $\hat m_q$ and $\rho$, whereas $m_1$ and $m_2$ are most dependent on $\rho$.
+By comparison, the resonance parameters are relatively unaffected by uncertainties in the mixed condensate and $n_c$.
+In aggregate, the resulting uncertainties in the mass parameters are comparable to those found in the diagonal case: approximately $0.2\,{\rm GeV}$ with a correlated effect that leads to a relatively stable mass splitting $0.5\,{\rm GeV}<m_2-m_1< 0.6\,{\rm GeV}$.
+However, in comparison to the diagonal analyses, the couplings have greater sensitivity to the input parameters in the non-diagonal case, with an uncertainty in $r_1^{(gq)}$ of approximately $0.1$.
+Across the entire parameter space considered, $s_0$ continues to stabilize at the same value for all the resonance parameters, demonstrating that our methodology is robust.

-The results obtained from the diagonal and non-diagonal cases are summarized in Table~\ref{results_tab}.
-Taking into account the uncertainty in the fitted values of the resonance parameters for the diagonal and non-diagonal NGSRs, we see that the non-diagonal case leads to predictions that are consistent with those of the diagonal analyses, so that all possible GSRs of gluonic and $\bar q q$ currents independently confirm the existence of states of mass $\sim 1\,{\rm GeV}$ and $\sim 1.4\,{\rm GeV}$ which are mixtures of gluonium and $q\bar q$ mesons.
-In particular, there is excellent agreement between the value of $r_1^{(gq)}=0.439$ obtained from analysis of the non-diagonal NGSR and the positive solution $r_1^{(gq)}=0.443$ in Eq.~\eqref{r1_cases} resulting from the diagonal NGSRs.
+Taking into account the uncertainties in the values of the resonance parameters for the diagonal and non-diagonal NGSRs associated with Table~\ref{doubres_tab}, we see that the non-diagonal case leads to predictions that are consistent with those of the diagonal analyses, so that all possible GSRs of gluonic and $\bar q q$ currents independently confirm the existence of two states with approximate masses of $1\,{\rm GeV}$ and $1.4\,{\rm GeV}$ that couple to mixtures of gluonium and $q\bar q$ currents.
+In particular, there is excellent agreement between the central value $r_1^{(gq)}=0.44$ obtained from analysis of the non-diagonal NGSR and the positive solution $r_1^{(gq)}=0.45$ in Eq.~\eqref{r1_cases} resulting from the diagonal NGSRs.

-We now examine the pattern of mixing of these states as contained in the quantities $r_i$ for the various cases.
-First, we note that although the fitted value of $r^{(gq)}_1$ is approximately insensitive to variations in the instanton size, the dominance of non-perturbative effects in the non-diagonal NGSR implies that there will be systematic theoretical uncertainties associated with truncation of the operator-product expansion and the single-instanton and instanton liquid approximation.
-An uncertainty in $r^{(gq)}_1$ of approximately 10\%, at the same level as that found in the diagonal gluonic case, is therefore appropriate.
-Thus the value $r^{(gq)}_1=0.439$ found from the non-diagonal case is in excellent agreement with the Eq~\eqref{r1_cases} solution $r^{(gq)}_1=0.443$ that emerges from the diagonal analyses.